AdaSupport/eslint-plugin-object-newline/README.md

-# eslint-plugin-import-newlines
+# eslint-plugin-object-newline

-ESLint plugin for enforcing newlines in ES6 import statements past a certain number of items.
+ESLint plugin to enforce newlines in ES6 object pattern.

-There is only one rule in this plugin which will report when there are more than 4 values in a line by default, and if there are less it will report when the import is not on a single line.
+There is only one rule in this plugin which will report when there are more than 4 values in a line by default, and if there are less it will report when the object pattern is not on a single line.

 ## Installation